 Youth in your out-of-school-time programs may participate in SJS after you complete a SJS professional development workshop.
 In addition to your time and talent, participation in the project requires:

-- Your willingness to guide 5-10 youth through an SJS Exploration by August, 2014.
+- Your willingness to guide 5-10 youth through the introductory set of SJS Explorations by June, 2017.
 Youth participants need access to reliable internet for the telescope activities, which can be pursued on their own, but we will rely on you to hold group discussions, and lead hands-on activities in an out-of-school or club setting.